 What are benzodiazepines and how do they work?

 Many benzodiazepines (BZs), sometimes called “benzos”, exist and are prescribed therapeutically for several physical and psychological conditions.
 Click here for a list of their names.
-They are central nervous system (CNS) depressants and psychoactive drugs which are also known as GABAergic agents, sedative-hypnotics, or minor tranquilizers.
+They act on the central nervous system (CNS) and brain.
+They are known pharmacologically as GABAergic agents, sedative-hypnotics, or minor tranquilizers.

 Benzodiazepines work by enhancing a very important neurotransmitter called GABA (gamma-aminobutyric acid) at the GABA A receptor.
 This results in the sedative, hypnotic (sleep-inducing), anxiolytic (anti-anxiety), anticonvulsant, and muscle relaxant properties for which the drugs are prescribed.